NeuroDataDesign/pan-synapse/README.md

 ### 1/2.
 Identifying Clusters:

 To identify clusters in the fixed image, we run adaptive thresholding, a k nearest neighbors filter, and volume thresholding.
+We then run a custom algorithm called clusterThresh.

 **Adaptive Thresholding:**